A Day in the Life of a Psychologist

 8:30am – 9:00am

-We often try and schedule our inland days with a colleague, as it saves travel expenses and we can use the travel time to discuss shared clients, or consult on cases if we feel our clients could benefit from input from another therapist.
+We often try and schedule our inland days with a colleague, as it saves travel expenses and we can use the travel time to discuss shared customers, or consult on cases if we feel our customers could benefit from input from another therapist.
 Plus it’s great to have company!

 Jordan and I get on the road after some debate about the weather, as it’s been hailing this morning and the wind is howling outside… Not the inviting country drive that you might hope for!
 We have apps on our phones which we check for severe weather warnings, as we cover large distances with no phone reception.
 But we decide the coast is looking relatively clear and the weather is going to ease throughout the day, so we turn on the GPS tracking devices we have installed in our vehicles and hit the road.